twbs/bootstrap-sass/README.md

 The latest converter script is located [here][converter] and does the following:

 * Converts upstream bootstrap LESS files to its matching SCSS file.
-* Copies all upstream JavaScript into `assets/javascripts/bootstrap`
+* Copies all upstream JavaScript into `assets/javascripts/bootstrap`, an Sprockets manifest at `assets/javascripts/bootstrap-sprockets.js`, and a concatenation at `assets/javascripts/bootstrap.js`.
-* Generates a javascript manifest at `assets/javascripts/bootstrap.js`
-* Copies all upstream font files into `assets/fonts/bootstrap`
+* Copies all upstream font files into `assets/fonts/bootstrap`.
 * Sets `Bootstrap::BOOTSTRAP_SHA` in [version.rb][version] to the branch sha.

 This converter fully converts original LESS to SCSS.
 Conversion is automatic but requires instructions for certain transformations (see converter output).